Jean Carioca (footballer, born 1978)

-Jean da Silva Duarte, commonly known as Jean Carioca (born 1 September 1978) is a retired Brazilian football defender.
+Jean da Silva Duarte, commonly known as Jean Carioca (born 1 September 1978) is a Brazilian former professional footballer who played as a defender.

 Career

-Born in Rio de Janeiro, thus also often known as Jean Carioca (in Portuguese Carioca means natural in Rio), he played for his home town clubs Botafogo de Futebol e Regatas and Madureira Esporte Clube before moving to Moto Club de São Luís, a club where he will often return during his career.
+Born in Rio de Janeiro, thus also often known as Jean Carioca (a Portuguese term used for individuals native to Rio), he played for his home town clubs Botafogo de Futebol e Regatas and Madureira Esporte Clube before moving to Moto Club de São Luís, a club where he will often return during his career.
 He played with Sampaio Corrêa Futebol Clube before moving abroad in February 2003 to join Serbian club OFK Beograd playing back then in the First League of Serbia and Montenegro.
 After returning to Brazil he represented Moto Club and Associação Atlética Luziânia before signing a one-year contract in December 2005 with Ceilândia Esporte Clube, Moto Club and Sampaio Correia, before joining Grêmio Barueri Futebol in 2008.
 Afterwards he played again with Ceilandia, Moto Club before joining Rio Branco Football Club in May 2009.